microsoft/powerapps-tools/Apps/release-planner/overview.md

 - Dynamics 365 apps such as Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Marketing, Dynamics 365 Field Service, and Dynamics 365 Project Service Automation.

-- A service account is recommended that will have admin access in Dynamics 365 and SharePoint.
+- A service account that has admin access in Dynamics 365 and SharePoint applications.

-- The same service account can be used in Power Automate files to connect to SharePoint or send an email using Outlook connector ( should have an outlook for office license) for the notification feature to work.

 ## Audience